ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 ---
 layout: post
-title: How to select a default value in DropDownList from database
+title: How to select a default value in DropDownList from a database
 categories:
 - programming
 tags: